Skip to content

 Spearfishing Terminology - A Clarification of Terms

 Over the years we have had the pleasure of interacting with hundreds, if not thousands, of new divers getting into spearfishing.
-One of the biggest hurtles new divers have when they are getting into the sport is the spearfishing terminology that are used within diving.
+One of the biggest hurtles new divers have when they are getting into the sport is the spearfishing terminology that is used among divers.
 With the combination of slang and technical terms that may vary from similar objects in other industries, spearfishing equipment can get confusing.
-Additionally, the diverse groups of people that spearfish can bring with it translation miscommunications.
-We hope to put, in plane terms, some of the miscommunications we have heard, and create some standardization in what we mean when we use certain terms.
+Additionally, the diverse groups of people that spearfish can bring with them translation miscommunications, different regional terms for the same objects, and other problems.
+We hope to put some of the miscommunications we have heard into plain terms and create some standardization in what we mean when we talk about our sport.

 Spearfishing